Premiered November 23, 2025 at Oberlin Conservatory — Oberlin, OH

 unison (2025) for alto saxophone and fixed stereo playback

 unison began with the goal of combining my practices as a saxophonist, improviser, composer, songwriter, and producer.
 Since a young age, I’ve sampled and chopped tracks as a way of further engaging with my favorite music—from Ravel’s string quartet to Barry White’s greatest hits, and from Bill Evans’ solo piano to Vanessa Carlton’s early-2000s throwbacks. unison, however, was the first time I sampled my own music.
-I started by loading Charger (2023; music, lyrics, and piano by myself; vocals by Mariah Leontopoulou-Cochran) into a Digital Audio Workstation and seeing how many different loops I could create by splicing and rearranging a single track.
-Once I had a variety of harmonically and rhythmically diverse loops, I arranged them into a single track that, at its longest, lasted over ten minutes.
-I went to my saxophone and played along with the track, taking careful note of what worked, what didn’t, and what was missing.
+I started by loading Charger (2023; music, lyrics, and piano by myself; vocals by Mariah Leontopoulou-Cochran) into a Digital Audio Workstation and seeing how many different beats I could create by splicing and rearranging the single track.
+Once I had a variety of harmonically and rhythmically diverse loops, I began ordering them alongside each other.
+I went to my saxophone and started playing along with this newly "Frankensteined" track, taking careful note of what worked and what didn’t—and what was missing.
 I layered recorded saxophone and digitally produced mallet percussion to blur the line between acoustic instruments and electronic sound.

-Several aspects made this composition process uniquely rewarding, and they also motivated me to compose more electroacoustic works.
-First, this piece involved the longest composing timeline I have had for a single work.
+Several aspects made this composition process uniquely rewarding and motivated me to compose more electroacoustic works.
+First, this piece entailed the longest composing timeline for any of my works.
 I began in June 2025 and premiered it in November 2025, over five months later.
-Collaboration was also an important part of the project, as I sampled recordings of my peers and co-mixed the fixed media with a close friend.
+Collaboration was crucial, too, as I sampled recordings of my peers and co-mixed the final track with a close friend.

 Premiered October 8, 2025 at Oberlin Conservatory —Oberlin, OH